Opportunity-Holding/RESTar.Tutorial/README.md

     "LongestOriginStoryLength": 4123
 }]
 ```
-We can all see the benefit of this report class, right?
+We can all see the benefit of this resource, right?

 Implementing it is simple.
 Just like we would with a database class, we create a new .NET class, and assign the `RESTarAttribute` attribute to it.
 This time we only need `GET` to be enabled for the resource.
 Note that the class below is not a Starcounter database class.